Threat model

 16. Connect-time reachability/timing oracle for an attacker-controlled allowlisted DNS

-Low Mitigated Information disclosure · anonymous packument / tarball fetch (caller token stripped)
+Low Accepted Information disclosure · anonymous packument / tarball fetch (caller token stripped)

 Threat.
 An attacker who controls the DNS for an allowlisted host can repoint it at internal addresses. https-only egress with certificate validation means the TLS handshake fails (an internal address cannot present a CA-trusted certificate for the requested host), so no request is sent and no data is exfiltrated; but the success or failure and the timing of the TCP connect and TLS handshake is a coarse internal-reachability or port-scan oracle.

 Mitigation.
-Recognised and accepted as a low-severity residual: no data crosses the boundary (the connection is refused at the TLS handshake before any request body is sent), the surface is limited to allowlisted hosts whose DNS the attacker already controls, and the signal is coarse (connect and handshake timing only).
-The host allowlist bounds which names can be aimed inward at all.
+Risk treatment: accepted residual.
+No data crosses the boundary (the connection is refused at the TLS handshake before any request body is sent), the surface is limited to allowlisted hosts whose DNS the attacker already controls, and the signal is coarse (connect and handshake timing only).
+The host allowlist bounds which names can be aimed inward at all, but does not remove the residual timing signal.

 17. Pilot container-role privilege escalation

-High Open Elevation of privilege · Écluse Pilot (Ingestion Pipeline)
+High Mitigated Elevation of privilege · Écluse Pilot (Ingestion Pipeline)

 Threat.
 If Pilot is compromised, its standing container credentials could be leveraged.